 Try to match the tone of their replies, or use a warmer closing salutation to build a sense of familiarity.

-You can do this with a closing remark such as, ”If you could sign and return the contract by Thursday, that would be greatly appreciated,” or ”I’d love to hear from you before the weekend.”
+You can do this with a closing remark such as, ”If you could sign and return the contract by Thursday, I would greatly appreciate it,” or ”I’d love to hear from you before the weekend.”

 Place this call-to-action right before your sign-off so that the required task remains fresh in your recipient’s mind.
-This reduces the chances of them forgetting to attend to it!
+This reduces the chances of them forgetting to attend to it.

 Your full name and contact information tell your recipient who you are and how they can get in touch with you.
 Without this, the rest of your formal email might as well be useless.

-Even if you’ve been emailing someone for a while, signing off with your full name maintains a certain level of professionalism.
+Moreover, even if you’ve been emailing someone for a while, signing off with your full name maintains a certain level of professionalism.
 It also helps avoid confusion if they happen to know others with the same first name as you.

 - Any active social media profiles, such as your LinkedIn ID or Twitter handle.

-1. Maintain a professional tone
+1. Maintain a Professional Tone

 While this may seem obvious, a small reminder never hurts!